OfficeDev/office-js-docs-pr/docs/design/add-in-commands.md

 > [!NOTE]
 > For information about support in Outlook, see [Add-in commands for Outlook](../outlook/add-in-commands-for-outlook.md).

-## Debugging
+## Debug

 To debug an Add-in Command, you must run it in Office on the web.
 For details, see [Debug add-ins in Office on the web](../testing/debug-add-ins-in-office-online.md).

 ## Best practices

-Apply the following best practices when you develop add-in commands:
+Apply the following best practices when you develop add-in commands.

 - Use commands to represent a specific action with a clear and specific outcome for users.
 Do not combine multiple actions in a single button.
 - Provide granular actions that make common tasks within your add-in more efficient to perform.
 Minimize the number of steps an action takes to complete.